Wide stochastic networks: Gaussian limit and PAC-Bayesian training: Omitted proofs

-As now we have two sources of randomness, the initialization and the intrinsic stochasticity of the network, to avoid confusion we will denote as $\hat \E$, $\hat \Pp$, $\hat \V$ the expectations, probabilities and variances with respect to the initialization, whilst $\E$, $\Pp$ and $\V$ refer to the network intrinsic stochasticity. \begin{lemma} Define $H$ and $\Theta$ as in the previous section and assume that $\phi$ is Lipshitz continuous.
-Assume that the hyper-parameters are initialized according to $\hat\Pp$, as in \eqref{eq:init}.
-Then, for any fixed $x\neq 0$, as $n\to\infty$ $H\to h>0$ and $\Theta\to \theta>0$ in probability, with respect to the random initialization, where both $h$ and $\theta$ are finite. \end{lemma} \begin{proof} First notice that, fixed an input $x\neq 0$ and fixed $n$, all the $\Phi^0_j$'s are iid, with respect to $\hat\Pp$, as all the $\emme^0$'s and the $\esse_0$'s are.
+As now we have two sources of randomness (the initialisation and the intrinsic stochasticity of the network) to avoid confusion we will denote as $\hat \E$, $\hat \Pp$, $\hat \V$ the expectations, probabilities and variances with respect to the initialisation, whilst $\E$, $\Pp$ and $\V$ refer to the network intrinsic stochasticity. \begin{lemma} Define $H$ and $\Theta$ as in the previous section for a network with parameters $(\emme,\esse)$ distributed according to $\hat\Pp$, as in \eqref{eq:init}.
+Assume that $\phi$ is Lipshitz continuous.
+Then, for any fixed $x\neq 0$, $H\to h>0$ and $\Theta\to \theta>0$ in probability as $n\to\infty$, with respect to the random initialisation, where both $h$ and $\theta$ are finite. \end{lemma} \begin{proof} First notice that, fixed an input $x\neq 0$ and fixed $n$, all the $\Phi^0_j$'s are iid, with respect to $\hat\Pp$, as all the components of $\emme^0$ and the $\esse_0$ are.
 As a consequence all the $H_j$'s are iid with respect to $\hat\Pp$ (note that they have different distribution for different $n$ as the law of the $\Phi_j^0$'s depends on $n$).
 Now, thanks to the fact that $\phi$ is Lipshitz continuous, we have that $\limsup_{n\to\infty} \hat \V[H_j]<\infty$.
 Hence, by a standard application of the CLT for triangular arrays, we get that

 in distribution, and hence in probability, as $0$ is a constant.
-It is quickly verified that the limit $h = \lim_{n\to\infty}\hat\E[H]$ exists, finite and positive.\\ The proof for $\Theta$ is analogous. \end{proof} Now we can easily prove Proposition \ref{prop:init}. \begin{manualprop}{\ref{prop:init}} Consider a network initialized according to $\hat\Pp$ as in \eqref{eq:init}, and whose activation function $\phi$ is Lipshitz continuous.
-Then, for any fixed input $x\neq 0$ and letting $B$ be defined as in Proposition \ref{prop:bentkus}, we have $\frac{B}{\sqrt n}\to 0$ as $n\to\infty$, in probability with respect to the random initialization $\hat\Pp$.
-More precisely, $B = O_{\hat\Pp}(1)$ as $n\to\infty$.\\ In particular, the network tends to a Gaussian limit at initialization, in distribution wrt the intrinsic stochasticity $\Pp$ and in probability wrt $\hat\Pp$. \end{manualprop} \begin{proof} It is a straight consequence of Lemma \ref{lemma:h_th}. \end{proof}
+It is quickly verified that the limit $h = \lim_{n\to\infty}\hat\E[H]$ exists, finite and positive.
+The proof for $\Theta$ is analogous. \end{proof}

+Now we can easily prove Proposition \ref{prop:init}. \begin{manualprop}{\ref{prop:init}} Consider a sequence of networks of increasing width initialised according to \eqref{eq:init}, and whose activation function $\phi$ is Lipshitz continuous.
+For any fixed input $x\neq 0$, defining $B$ as in Proposition \ref{prop:bentkus}, we have $\frac{B(\emme,\esse)}{\sqrt n}\to 0$, as $n\to\infty$, in probability with respect to the random initialisation $\hat\Pp$.
+More precisely, $B(\emme,\esse) = O(1)$ wrt $\hat\Pp$, as $n\to\infty$.
+In particular, at the initialisation the network tends to a Gaussian limit, in distribution wrt the intrinsic stochasticity $\Pp$ and in probability wrt $\hat\Pp$. \end{manualprop} \begin{proof} It is a straight consequence of Lemma \ref{lemma:h_th}. \end{proof}